 However, the research does seem to suggest that there are very real biological differences between men and women, along with differences in socialization, that ultimately tend to shape the values and beliefs of men and women differently

-As one popular book title states it, it is therefore often seems that, “Men are from Mars and Women are from Venus”.
+As one popular book title states it, it therefore often seems that, “Men are from Mars and Women are from Venus”.

 Although it is of course always harmful to overgeneralize, the idea that men and women often have different needs in relationships is also often confirmed in my own work as a couples therapist.

 Here I generally find that it is more likely that it is the woman in a heterosexual relationship who feels deprived of love, and angry at her boyfriend or husband for not seeming to care, and that it is the man in a relationship who feels disrespected and not good enough in the eyes of their female partner.

 Frequent Complaints of Women:

 The woman in a relationship often complains of a husband or boyfriend who seems oblivious, checked out, forgetful, or unsentimental, and she often recites example upon example of times when her partner neglected to make her feel loved or neglected to put her first.

 After some time this will make her quite critical of her male partner and make her voice her complaints by saying: